markusmoenig/Eldiron/docs/docs/builder_graph.md

 - `pattern = running_bond;`

 Masonry blocks are inset slightly from the requested bounds.
 That avoids adding relief geometry exactly on sector boundaries, but it does not replace the need for a topology-level fix for duplicate coplanar surfaces on shared edges.

+The Builder dock's **New** menu includes starter templates for:

+- `Surface Masonry`
+- `Wall Masonry` for explicit linedef / edge-hosted wall spans
+- `Wall Columns Masonry` for broader sector-owned surface decoration

+Use these as script templates, then tune `block`, `mortar`, `offset`, and `tile_alias` for the target tiles.

+## Templates And Treasury

+Builder Graph is designed around focused procedural templates, not one giant universal graph.

+A template should encode the structural intent:

+- wall masonry relief
+- wall columns with masonry
+- wall column opening
+- broken wall column opening
+- wall arch opening
+- floor cracked tiles
+- floor border relief

+Parameters then tune that intent.
+For example, `Wall Column Opening` can expose `radius`, `spacing`, `broken_chance`, and `seed`, while `Wall Masonry Relief` exposes `block`, `mortar`, and `offset`.

+This keeps non-scripting workflows manageable:

+1. Pick the right template from the Treasury or Builder dock.
+2. Tune exposed parameters in the TOML sidebar.
+3. Assign material slots through the HUD.
+4. Apply the graph to matching map hosts.

+The Treasury should contain several clear templates rather than one script with dozens of unrelated controls.

 ## Materials